digitranslab/jumpstart/docs/versioned_docs/version-2.33.0/marketplace/plugins/plivo.md

 title: Plivo
 ---

-ToolJet can connect to Plivo account to send SMS.
+JumpStart can connect to Plivo account to send SMS.

 <div style={{textAlign: 'center'}}>